 In a situation where investment is determined by the growth of income itself, we have the operation of what Lange (1943) had called the "compound multiplier" and Hicks (1950) had called the "super multiplier".
 Conceptually there is a difference between the multiplier and the super multiplier that subsumes the effect of increased spending on investment via the accelerator.
-However, when we talk about the empirical estimation of the aggregate effect of changes in fiscal variables on the aggregate level of activity, we usually consider the combined concept of super-multiplier as the fiscal multiplier.
+However, when we talk about the empirical through multiple rounds.